... a new canvas for music, media, and sacred arts.

 Become acquainted with basic foundations for worship, how to lead or assist in its leadership, and the awareness of how to discern what is needed in our various approaches to worship.

-Length of Study: One-week intensive
+Length of Study: Three weeks (20 hours)

 This Course is the Prerequisite to Core II and Core III